 The condition is called deformational plagiocephaly, and while it’s often benign, and only a concern visually, that doesn’t mean it can’t be a problem.
 No matter when you notice it or how severe it is (or isn’t), it’s always a good idea to check out head-flatness with the doctor.
 There are a variety of different things that can cause head-flatness, and depending on the cause and severity, a range of treatments, too, from wait-and-see, to the use of a corrective helmet, or even surgery.

-- The most common reason for a flat patch on a baby’s head is just that she tends to lie with her head in the same position, out of habit, or maybe because there’s something interesting to look at on that side of her bedroom or the living room, or she sleeps in a swing, rocker, or other device that holds her head in a certain position.
+- The most common reason for a flat patch on a baby’s head is just that they tend to lie with their head in the same position, out of habit, or maybe because there’s something interesting to look at on that side of their bedroom or the living room, or they sleep in a swing, rocker, or other device that holds their head in a certain position.
 Once this flat spot starts to form, it becomes even easier for Baby’s head to slip into this position, which makes it even flatter.
-If it’s caught before it’s too severe, this type of flatness can be combatted just by making sure your child spends as little time as possible lying on her back when she isn’t sleeping, increasing the amount of time she spends on her tummy or sitting upright in your arms or a carrier.
-Your pediatrician may also recommend repositioning Baby in her sleep so she sometimes lies facing the other direction.
+If it’s caught before it’s too severe, this type of flatness can be combatted just by making sure your child spends as little time as possible lying on their back when they isn’t sleeping, increasing the amount of time they spend on their tummy or sitting upright in your arms or a carrier.
+Your pediatrician may also recommend repositioning Baby in their sleep so they sometimes lies facing the other direction.
 If the flatness is severe, your pediatrician may recommend using a corrective headband or helmet, though these can be a little expensive, since they’re not always covered by insurance.

 - Sometimes, if babies consistently turn their heads to one side or the other, it’s a sign that they have more mobility in the muscles on one side than on the other.
 This is called torticollis, and can be treated with physical therapy, as well as repositioning and giving Baby plenty of tummy time.